-- 1. It is not received at the Chancellor's Office via electronic submittal on or before 5:00 p.m. on November 16, 2017 or sent to the wrong e-mail address. - 2.
+- 1. It is not received at the Chancellor's Office via electronic submittal on or before 5:00 p.m. on December 1, 2017 or sent to the wrong e-mail address. - 2.
 The RFA Specification Number is not correct on all the documents. - 3.
-The Application Budget Detail Sheet or Application Budget Summary exceeds the amount allocated the region as detailed in the RFA Specification. - 4.
-The Annual Work plan and/or Application Budget Detail Sheets do not show required attendance at Chancellors Office required meetings (to be determined), California Apprenticeship Council Meetings and or the bi-annual California Conference on Apprenticeships. - 5.
-It does not include all required application documents submitted in a single e-mail. - a.
+The Application Budget Detail Sheet or Application Budget Summary exceeds the amount allocated the region as detailed in the RFA Specification. - The Annual Work plan and/or Application Budget Detail Sheets do not show required attendance at Chancellors Office required meetings (to be determined). - It does not include all required application documents submitted in a single e-mail. - a.
 A cover letter signed by the CEO, Superintendent or designee of the Community College District - b.
 Contact Page - c.
-Application Abstract (narrative limited to 1 page)
+Application Abstract (narrative limited to 1 page) - d.

-- d.
 Table of Contents - e.
 Need (narrative limited to 3 pages) - f.
 Response to Need (narrative limited to 6 pages) - g.
 Annual Work plan - h.
-Application Budget Summary (Project Director's signature) (Chief Business Officer's/Superintendent/Designee's signature) - i.
-Application Budget Detail Sheet - Project Management (narrative limited to 5 pages, plus an organizational chart, governance chart, and apprenticeship program sponsor intent-toparticipate letters) - k.
+Application Budget Summary (Project Director's signature) (Chief Business Officer's/Superintendent/Designee's signature)

+- i.
+Application Budget Detail Sheet - j.
+Project Management (narrative limited to 5 pages, plus an organizational chart, governance chart, and apprenticeship program sponsor intent-to-participate letters) - k.
 Outreach and Sharing of Best Practices (narrative limited to 2 pages) - 6.
 Contains facsimiles of forms and has changed language on those forms (this may cause a rejection). - 7.
 Narrative sections of the application exceed the maximum page limit specified.